 Today’s episode is sponsor-free.
 Instead, I wanted to take a moment to give you an update on Your First Rental Property, my real estate investing course.

-As many of you know, after three years of development, we launched Your First Rental Property back in April.
-It’s a 10-week course for beginner rental investors, and the first cohort of students just graduated on June 21st.
+As many of you know, after three years of development, we launched Your First Rental Property in April 2019.
+It’s a 10-week course for beginner rental investors, and the first cohort of students graduated on June 21st, 2019.

 We have modules covering every aspect of the investing process:

 What can you expect to get out of the course?
 Good question.
 You’ll gain:

 - the confidence to finally purchase your first rental property

 - valuable knowledge that will prevent you from making expensive mistakes